Axway/amplify-central/content/en/docs/manage_marketplace/marketplace_branding.md

     * **CTA Button** - color of the buttons displayed in the heading section, such as **View** and **Subscribe**.
     * **CTA Button Text** - color of the CTA button text.

+Click **Reset to Amplify Platform defaults** to reset the colors to the default values.

 ### Change the fonts

 From the *Appearance* page, click **Configure** in the Fonts section to change and preview the Marketplace fonts.
 The font settings are displayed: